Daniel T. McCarty

 Daniel Thomas McCarty (January 18, 1912 – September 28, 1953) was an American politician who served in the Florida House of Representatives and served as its speaker.
-He briefly served as the 31st Governor of Florida from January 6, 1953 until his death of September 28, 1953.
+He briefly served as the 31st Governor of Florida from January 6, 1953, until his death on September 28, 1953.

 Early life

-Dan McCarty was born on January 18, 1912, in Fort Pierce, Florida and was the son of Daniel Thomas McCarty and Frances Lardner Moore.
+Dan McCarty was born on January 18, 1912, in Fort Pierce, Florida, and was the son of Daniel Thomas McCarty and Frances Lardner Moore.
 His grandfather, Charles "C.T."
 Tobin McCarty would begin an operation growing pineapples during the 1880s in St. Lucie County.
-C.T. would be killed during a real estate dispute when he was leaving a barber shop in Fort Pierce on January 30, 1907.
+C.T. was killed during a real estate dispute when he was leaving a barber shop in Fort Pierce on January 30, 1907.